Open Baking vs. Dutch Oven Baking Sourdough Bread

 This traps steam from the dough itself—just like a Dutch oven—but gives you the benefits of open baking.

-You will need: Stainless steel bowl or roasting pan.
+You will need: Stainless steel bowl or this roasting pan.
 Two loaf pans will also do the trick.
+I use the loaf pans for sandwich loaves

 Which Method Should You Choose?